-Best golf club sets 2021
+Best golf club sets

 Woods

 Of all the various types of golf clubs, woods have the largest heads and shallowest angles.
-They have a hollow construction, so they don’t become too heavy due to the large size and can be swung very fast without requiring a lot of force.
+They have a hollow construction, so they don’t become too heavy due to their large size.
+You can swing them very fast without requiring a lot of force.
 This design makes them best for hitting balls very far and with minimal loft.
 The woods category includes drivers, fairway woods and hybrids.
-Despite the name, woods are actually no longer actually made of wood, but metals like titanium and steel.
+Despite the name, woods are no longer made of wood.
+Rather, they are made of metals such as titanium and steel.

 Irons